avaneyev/ServiceEssentials/README.md

 ### Service Locator
 Service Locator is a dependency injection container.
 It has two main features: register a dependency and resolve a dependency.
 All service identification is based on protocols.
+Service Locator is implemented by the `SEServiceLocator` class.
 #### Registering a dependency:
 There are numerous ways to register a dependency, which could be used in different situations.